Bachelor of Business Administration (BBA)

 Yes, if you failed a course, you can repeat it and still receive benefits, so long as the course is required for your degree.
 If you received a “D” you may be paid if the course is a required for your degree and you need a grade of “C” or above to meet the graduation requirements.

 You cannot receive payment for courses taken elsewhere and repeated here.
-That is why you must get official copies of your transcripts to the Registrar and a copy to the Veteran Services Officer as soon as you can after enrolling in our program.
+That is why you must submit official copies of your transcripts to the Registrar and a copy to the school certifying official as soon as you can after enrolling in our program.

 This is an important question that potentially affects your GI Bill benefits as well as your academic progress.
-You should speak to your academic counselor to determine what impact a failing grade or withdrawal will have on your academic status and call to the DVA for specific details before you make a final decision.
+You should speak to your academic advisor to determine what impact a failing grade or withdrawal will have on your academic status and call VA for specific details before you make a final decision.
 This answer provides general guidance only.

 - Juan’s training time drops to below half-time on the date of his course drop (9 units – 4.5 units = 4.5 units, defined as less than half-time in the catalog).
-His eligibility for BAH stops at this point for the rest of the term.
-He loses two months of BAH — over $4000.
-The DVA will not try to take back his BAH from the first part of the term and they won’t ask for the tuition back for the dropped course because the “W” is considered a punitive grade (see FAQ “How does dropping a class affect my GI Bill benefits?”).
+His eligibility for MAH stops at this point for the rest of the term.
+He loses two months of MAH — over $4,000.

-- Julie continues to receive BAH until the end of the term.
-The DVA will not take back the tuition for a failed course.
-Julie can then re-take the class and receive payment for the second attempt under certain circumstances (see the FAQ “Can I repeat a course.”).
+- Julie continues to receive MAH until the end of the term.
+VA will not take back the tuition for a failed course.
+Julie can then re-take the class and receive payment for the second attempt under certain circumstances.

-As you can see – this is not a decision to be taken lightly.
-Please consult your professor, the DVA, and your academic counselor before making your final decision.
+As you can see – this is not a decision to be taken lightly… Please consult your professor, the school certifying official, VA, and your academic advisor before making your final decision.